 5. Mulch lightly with bark for the first year, but be sure to remove the mulch in the spring so the plant can emerge without difficulty.

 Don't get discouraged if you do not have blooms for the first year or two.
 Peonies may take 3 to 5 years to be established enough to bloom.
-Once Peonies are established, your patience will be rewarded for years to come with stunning flowers that will require very little care.
+However, once Peonies are established, your patience will be rewarded for years to come with stunning flowers that will require very little care.

 If your newly growing Peonies seem leggy or are starting to bend close to the ground, gently stake the plant stalk, so it remains upright.